thimovandermeer/push_swap/README.md

 # Push_swap
 ## Created a sorting algorithm following these specs:

-### The game is composed of 2 stacks named a and b. • To start with:
+### The game is composed of 2 stacks named a and b.
 * a contains a random number of either positive or negative numbers without any duplicates.
 * b is empty
 ### The goal is to sort in ascending order numbers into stack a.